Status epilepticus: Barbiturates

 Before the benzodiazepines were invented, barbiturates were used for purposes similar to benzodiazepines in general.
 Some are still used today in SE, for instance, if benzodiazepines or the hydantoins are not an option.
 These are used to induce a barbituric coma.
 The barbiturate most commonly used for this is phenobarbital.
 Thiopental or pentobarbital may also be used for that purpose if the seizures have to be stopped immediately or if the person has already been compromised by the underlying illness or toxic/metabolic-induced seizures; however, in those situations, thiopental is the agent of choice.
 That said, even when benzodiazepines are available, certain algorithms–including in the United States–indicate the use of phenobarbital as a second- or third-line treatment in SE.
 Such use is adjunctive.
 At least one U.S. study showed phenobarbital, when used alone, controlled about 60% of seizures, hence its preference as an add-on therapy.

 Carbamazepine and valproate

 Valproate is available to be given intravenously, and may be used for status epilepticus.
 Carbamazepine is not available in an intravenous formulation, and does not play a role in status epilepticus.
+It was found that all of valproate, phenobarbital, fosphenytoin (phenytoin), midazolam or levetiracetam are considered to the second line drugs after benzodiazepine is used as the first line treatment.
+It was found that especially valproate in contrast to antiepileptic drugs is more effective to the treatment of nonconvulsive status epilepticus and more commonly used for it.